Wife whispered in my ear, “She‘s in love with him.”

 “He’s my boyfriend,” she said.

-I shared how I found him to be an entertaining performer all around.
+I shared how I found him to be an impressive entertainer all around.

 She said my assessment was the same reason she greeted him after witnessing one of his shows.